 Frequently Asked Questions

 Lafayette Parish provides STM bus service.
-The bus route provided this year begins at and 6:10 a.m. at The Grand 16 on Johnston St. /Doucet Rd.
-(3141 Johnston St.) and 6:15 a.m. at Planet Ice Rink (4317 Johnston St.).
-The return route picks up from STM on or about 2:40 p.m. and drops off at 2:53 p.m. at Planet Ice Rink, 3 p.m. at The Grand 16 on Johnston St. / Doucet Rd., and 3:12 p.m. at Super 1 on Dulles/ Ambassador (Please note that all times are approximate and bus service follows Lafayette Parish school schedules.)
-STM has been assigned bus #492 with driver, Esther Welch (337-298-0658). - How early/late can I drop off/ pick up my child?
+The bus route provided for the 2025-26 school year begins at 6:30 a.m. at Planet Ice Rink (4317 Johnston St.).
+The return route picks up from STM on or about 2:45 p.m. and drops off at 3:15 p.m. at Planet Ice Rink.
+(Bus service follows Lafayette Parish school schedules.)
+STM has been assigned bus #476 with driver Timothy Courville (337-781-0559). - How early/late can I drop off/ pick up my child?

 The library is open from 7 a.m. to 4 p.m.
 Monday - Thursday and 7 a.m. - 3 p.m. on Friday.
 Students left on campus after 4 p.m. will not be supervised. - What about lockers?

 Lockers are available at the student's request.
-The student is responsible to bring a lock for his/her locker and to KEEP IT LOCKED AT ALL TIMES.
+The student is responsible for bringing a lock for his/her locker and to KEEP IT LOCKED AT ALL TIMES.
 Sharing lockers is not encouraged. - How much are textbooks?

 STM receives some funding for textbooks.
 Religion textbooks, Advanced Placement books, vocabulary and other books must be purchased.
 Book information is posted in the Back to School email. - Does STM offer financial assistance?